optout21/nostr-connect-demo/README.md

 # nostr-connect-demo
-Demo app pair for Nostr Connect NIP-46
+Demo app pair for Nostr Connect NIP-46, including a client with UI.

 ## Warning